Guilherme Torres Office / Studio Guilherme Torres

 -

-From the architect.
+Text description provided by the architects.
 Studio Guilherme Torres is a company of talents, composed by his founder and by his enfant terribles – the architects Rafael Miliari and Enrico Beer Boimond, and managed by the luxury industry specialist, Debora Atsuko.
 It was founded in 2001 in the city of Londrina.
 Ten years later, it moved to São Paulo and, nowadays, is currently crossing an important renewal phase.

 CONCEPT